sabrinasadik/www_threefold.io/www.threefold.io/content/team/community.md

 community_button_name = "Watch Video"
 community_video_link = "https://www.youtube.com/embed/HuczdA9JYe8"
-community_button_text ="check out the recording of our latest community update call" weight = 1
+community_button_text ="check out the recording of our latest community update call"

+header = "INTRODUCING: THREEFOLD CHAPTERS" sub_header = "ThreeFold Ambassadors can now form local chapters and help contribute to the growth of ThreeFold in their communities.
+Host events, spread the grid, share the love and be the change they want to see in the world." btn_link = "mailto: connect@tfambassador.com " btn_txt = "Tell Me More" weight = 1
 +++